aredn/documentation/arednGettingStarted/installing_firmware.rst

 ---------------------------------------

 *Contributor: Tim Wilkinson KN6PLV*

-.. attention:: The install process for these devices requires detailed steps that are best followed using the procedure below, so no separate *Install Checklist* is provided for Ubiquiti 802.11ac devices.

 Prerequisites
   The installing computer must be capable of connecting to the command line of the target device.
 This will require that the computer support both the *ssh* and *scp* protocols. *SSH* and *scp* are native to both Linux and MacOS.
 The OpenSSH package (which contains both commands) can be enabled on Windows computers.
 For more information, see the **Preparing Your Computer** section above.